|Matt & Laura, Stonefield, 19.3.2016|

 I might then ask all the parents whether they will give their blessing and support to the marriage.
 This gives the bride and groom the opportunity to honour their parents who have given so much of their lives to get you both to this point.

-I quite often stand to one side of the groom and groomsmen, where I am not going to get in the way of those all important photos.
+I usually stand to one side of the groom and groomsmen, where I am not going to get in the way of those all important photos.
 The focus on the day is then all about you (not me) and this most important moment in your lives.

-For the vows, you can do a repeat after me, with me standing between you assisting you to manage the nerves and get the important vows said, or alternatively, I can place the words on a music stand in front of you both to read.
+For your personal vows to each other I can place the words on a music stand in front of you both to read.
 If you are worried about your words being heard, I can wire the groom up with an unobtrusive lapel microphone, so everyone there will hear you.

 While there is an important, formal part of wedding ceremonies, it should be a fun day that leaves you with big smiles remembering a very happy time.
 In the ceremony we can include fun stories about what happened between when you met and all the funny, happy crazy things that lead you to this great day.
 I am a very accomplished story teller and can get smiles and a few laughs from the most formal of people.